quicwg/base-drafts/draft-ietf-quic-transport.md

 A STOP_SENDING frame requests that the receiving endpoint send a RST_STREAM frame.
-An endpoint that receives a STOP_SENDING frame MUST send a RST_STREAM frame for that stream, and can use an error code of STOPPING.
+An endpoint that receives a STOP_SENDING frame MUST send a RST_STREAM frame for that stream.
+An endpoint can use any application error code, though they SHOULD send the error code with a value of 0.
+The endpoint that sends a STOP_SENDING frame SHOULD ignore the error code carried in the RST_STREAM frame.
+An application protocol can reserve an error code for this purpose, but endpoints cannot depend on that code being used.

 If the STOP_SENDING frame is received on a send stream that is already in the "Data Sent" state, a RST_STREAM frame MAY still be sent in order to cancel retransmission of previously-sent STREAM frames.

 STOP_SENDING SHOULD only be sent for a receive stream that has not been